Next Day Delivery on 1000s of products

 What materials are sockets typically made from?

 Standard sockets are usually made from a durable steel like chrome vanadium, which offers strength and corrosion resistance.
-Impact sockets are made from chrome molybdenum steel, which is more elastic to handle higher levels of torque and they are often coated in black oxide for added durability.
+Impact sockets are made from chrome molybdenum steel, which is more elastic and can handle the shock and vibration that is generated from an impact wrench.

-Can I use hand sockets with an impact wrench?
+Can I use standard sockets with an impact wrench?

-No, hand sockets are not designed to withstand the torque of impact tools.
-Using them with an impact wrench can cause the socket to crack or shatter, which poses a safety risk.
+No, always use impact sockets when using impact tools to tighten or loosen fasteners.
+Using standard sockets with an impact wrench can cause the socket to crack or shatter, which poses a safety risk.

 A Guide to Metric Bolt Sizes